 #2 Be prepared

 This is one of my general mottos in life (and no I wasn’t a Scout!), but it is especially important, I have found, in higher education and applies to a variety of areas.
-Firstly, you will get some much more out of FE and HE if you are prepared going in to lectures/classes, for example, doing the pre reading and research will help you understand what is being presented to you in classes so much better.
-For HE, and especially if you are moving away from home, being prepared could be learning how to look after yourself, in terms of cooking, shopping, budgeting etc., this is crucial to your experience and enjoying your time.
+Firstly, you will get some much more out of FE and HE if you are prepared to go into lectures/classes, for example, doing the pre-reading and research will help you understand what is being presented to you in classes so much better.
+For HE, and especially if you are moving away from home, being prepared could be learning how to look after yourself, in terms of cooking, shopping, budgeting, etc., this is crucial to your experience and enjoys your time.

 #3 Make the most out of every opportunity

 I have always believed in making the most of any opportunity which presents itself, this is especially true in FE and HE.
 Sometimes it isn’t possible to go on every field visit or attend an out of hour’s lecture, but often it is these additional opportunities that can be the most useful, broadening and deepening your knowledge.
 Often these sorts of events are free to students too, so you really have nothing to lose!
 Also, make the most of the staff and tutors and make sure you ask questions on things you don’t understand, that is what staff are there for and they are usually very willing to help if you are genuinely willing to learn and have put the effort in to try.